 - U.S. News and World Report “Best Hospitals” national ranking improved from #16 to #10

 - Operating revenue increased 191% from $2.1 billion to $6.1 billion

 - Hospital admissions increased 54% from 143,000 to 220,400

-Ms. Concordia has served also as president of UPMC Presbyterian Shadyside and senior vice president of UPMC’s Academic and Community Hospitals.
-Before joining UPMC in 2001, she was executive vice president and chief operating officer of Johns Hopkins Bayview Medical Center in Baltimore.
-Prior to that role, she had served as senior director of clinical services and clinical information systems, then vice president of clinical services.
-Previously, Ms. Concordia was an associate director at the Montefiore Medical Center, Jack D. Weiler Hospital of The Albert Einstein College of Medicine in the Bronx, NY, and a senior consultant in healthcare information systems for Ernst & Young in Washington, D.C.
+Before joining UPMC, Ms. Concordia served as a key member of the Johns Hopkins System senior leadership team.
+As the executive vice president and chief operating officer for Johns Hopkins Bayview Medical Center in Baltimore, Maryland, she was responsible for the Medical Center’s ancillary and medical departments, as well as provider relations, payor initiatives, contract implementation, primary care network development, and revenue recovery.
+Previously, she was an associate director at the Montefiore Medical Center, The Jack D. Weiler Hospital of The Albert Einstein College Of Medicine in the Bronx, New York, and a manager and senior Ccnsultant for Ernst & Young in Washington, DC.